lupyuen/lupyuen.github.io/src/pinephone2.md

 1.  _Why not FreeRTOS?
 Or Zephyr OS?_

-    Our objective is to teach the internals of PinePhone using a very simple operating system.
+    Our objective is to teach the internals of PinePhone with a very simple Operating System.
 NuttX is super tiny, so it works just fine!

     __FreeRTOS__ is too bare-bones though.
-We would need to build a bunch of drivers from scratch: Display, Touch Input, USB, LVGL, Accelerometer, ...
+We'd need to build a bunch of drivers from scratch: Display, Touch Input, USB, LVGL, Accelerometer, ...
 NuttX has many drivers that we need.

-    __Zephyr OS__ has plenty of code contributed by large companies, it's better for writing commercial, industrial-grade firmware.
+    __Zephyr OS__ has plenty of code contributed by large companies, it's great for writing commercial, industrial-grade firmware.
 But it might be too complex for learning about the internals of a smartphone.

 1.  _Why Pine64 gadgets?
 Are they sponsored?_

     I bought my own PinePhone for porting NuttX.
 And I'll do the same for the RISC-V gadgets.

     Pine64 sells affordable phones and tablets for devs and learners.
-If you know of other similar companies, please lemme know! 🙏
+If you know of similar companies, please lemme know! 🙏

 1.  _Why not collaborate with the Pine64 Community on Matrix or Discord?_

     I tried...
 But my sleeping hours got out of whack.

-    (I'm in Singapore, my time zone is GMT+8 hours)
+    (I'm in Singapore, time zone is GMT+8 hours)

     [__Pine64 Forum__](https://forum.pine64.org/index.php) is probably the best place to catch me for a discussion.